SportPilot. Hosting Rodeo Sport Events, All in One Place.

 Each step had clear labels, optional fields were marked, and users could track progress.
 This reduced cognitive load, increased task clarity, and gave producers more control and confidence during setup.

-What producers needed to do was being a "T-shaped" talent to stay on both top of event operations and riders' entry management.
+📌 What producers needed to do was to be a "T-shaped" talent to stay on top of both event operations and riders' entry management.

 Event